majingxiang/Barra/README.md

 # Barra
-Replicate Barra model in China A share market
+A light Barra Risk Model Toolkit for China A share market

 ## Data